SD-Cart JR is a PCjr cartridge which makes it possible to use MMC (or compatible) memory cards under DOS.

 Current performance: Reads at 44 kB/s, writes at 35 kB/s.
 Much faster than floppies (10 kB/s).
 Performance

 can vary between cards.
-See section compatibility and performance
+See section compatibility and performance for more information.

 Quite a few signals from the PCjr BUS are available on the cartridge slot, but there is no write signal.
 Still,